Supplier Code of Conduct

 Working hours for all employees are reasonable, and employees are not required to work more than the regular and overtime hours allowed by the law of the country where the employees are employed.
 All overtime work by employees is on a voluntary basis and compensated in line with relevant regulations.

-All employee’s health and safety are protected at work
+All employees’ health and safety are protected at work

-IWG expects all Suppliers to provide their employees with a healthy and safe workplace, as per local health and safety laws and regulations, to prevent accidents and injury arising out of, linked with, or occurring in the course of work or as a result of the Supplier/employer’s operations.
+IWG expects all suppliers to provide their employees with a healthy and safe workplace, as per local health and safety laws and regulations, to prevent accidents and injury arising out of, linked with, or occurring in the course of work or as a result of the supplier/employer’s operations.

-Work is conducted on the basis of freely agreed and documented terms of employment
+Work is conducted on the basis of freely agreed and documented terms of employment.

-All employees - whether permanent, fixed term, or casual - are provided with employment documents that are freely agreed to and respect employees’ legal and contractual rights.
+All employees, whether permanent, fixed term, or casual, are provided with employment documents that are freely agreed to and respect employees’ legal and contractual rights.

 All employees are of an appropriate age